RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>3</sup> Judas then, having received a band [of men] and officers from the chief priests and Pharisees, cometh thither with lanterns and torches and weapons.
 <sup>4</sup> Jesus therefore, knowing all things that should come upon him, went forth, and said unto them, Whom seek ye?
 <sup>5</sup> They answered him, Jesus of Nazareth.
 Jesus saith unto them, I am [he].
 And Judas also, which betrayed him, stood with them.
-<sup>6</sup> As soon then as he had said unto them, I am [he], they went backward , and fell to the ground.
+<sup>6</sup> As soon then as he had said unto them, I am [he], they went backward, and fell to the ground.
 <sup>7</sup> Then asked he them again, Whom seek ye?
 And they said, Jesus of Nazareth.
 <sup>8</sup> Jesus answered, I have told you that I am [he]: if therefore ye seek me, let these go their way:
 <sup>9</sup> That the saying might be fulfilled, which he spake, Of them which thou gavest me have I lost none.